HTTPArchive/almanac.httparchive.org/src/content/en/2020/resource-hints.md

 // TODO @zizzamia Add chart 3

-Compared to the trend in 2019, we&#39;ve seen rapid growth in font and style usage with the `as` attribute.
+Compared to the trend in 2019, we've seen rapid growth in font and style usage with the `as` attribute.
 This is likely related to both developers increasing the priority of critical CSS and also combining `preload` fonts with `display:optional` to [improve](https://web.dev/optimize-cls/#web-fonts-causing-foutfoit) Cumulative Layout Shift ([CLS](https://web.dev/cls/)).

 Be mindful that omitting the as attribute, or having an invalid value will make it harder for the browser to determine the correct priority and in some cases, such as scripts, can even cause the resource to be fetched twice.

 ### The `crossorigin` attribute

-With `preload` and `preconnect` resources that have CORS enabled, such as fonts or images, it&#39;s important to include the `crossorigin` attribute, in order for the resource to be properly used.
+With `preload` and `preconnect` resources that have CORS enabled, such as fonts or images, it's important to include the `crossorigin` attribute, in order for the resource to be properly used.
 If the crossorigin attribute is absent, the request will follow the single-origin policy thereby making the use of preload useless.

 The latest trend indicates that by using `preload` with the `crossorigin` attribute we have 34% anonymous (or equivalent) cases, and 0.43% use-credentials cases.
 This has evolved in conjunction with the increase in font-preloading mentioned earlier.